 Knowing God and acting like it keeps sexual desire from becoming lust.
 Look at verse 8: “Therefore whoever disregards this [the call for holiness], disregards not man but God, who gives his Holy Spirit to you.”
 The root issue in lust is regard for God.
 Holiness is living in supreme regard for a holy God.

 Lust is the opposite.
-Lust is sexual desire which is not regulated or governed or guided by a supreme regard for God.
+Lust is sexual desire that is not regulated or governed or guided by a supreme regard for God.

 God created sexuality.
 He created it good and beautiful.
 He created it for the good of his creatures.
 He alone has the wisdom and the right to show us how to use it for his glory and our good.
 Lust is what that sexual desire becomes when we give it rein in disregard for God.